 ICS Red Chili-1:30 – Help Judge the biggest payout for Chili in the State of Texas!

-Come out and pay us a visit, enjoy the Chili, BBQ Lunch and of course the Lost Coyote Band.
+Come out and pay us a visit, enjoy the Chili, BBQ Lunch and music provided by The Aaron Hendra Project.
 They will start playing about 12:30, and the Dallas Police’s Competition BBQ Team will be serving lunch at noon.

 If you would like to volunteer, teach Chili 101, be a Judge or would just like some more information please let us know.